Sbai7/FARLib/README.md

 We support integer, real, double, complex, and logical arrays up to rank 4.

-In this second release, available Fortran modules are:
+In this second release, available Fortran modules in the distribution include:

 * ResizableArray which simply increases or shrinks an allocatable array size at runtime.
 The only exposed subroutine call by this module is '*reallocate*' which is type and rank independent.

 * MemoryProfiler which helps in tracing and debugging memory leaks from allocation/deallocation statements in a large Fortran based code project.

-## How to use ResizableArray module in your code
+## How to use ResizableArray module in your code?

 * Include the following statement in the body of your main program, function, subroutine, or module:
 ```